Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 ![Network Manager IPv4 settings](https://github.com/pwndevelopers/community-wiki/assets/21370314/64ba6e9f-e11e-4e18-a420-5b280ca713c0)

 After that, you can save and your connection should work.
-Open terminal, and type in `ssh <username>@10.0.0.2`, where `<username>` is whatever username you have specified in the Imager.
+Open the terminal, and type in `ssh <username>@10.0.0.2`, where `<username>` is whatever username you have specified in the Imager.
 If you haven't, the default is `pi`.
 Enter the password you have specified in the Imager, if you haven't, then the default is `raspberry`.

 ### ... on MacOS
 Steps should be similar to Linux, so you can try bouncing off of that.
 I have never used Mac, so I have no idea how to do this.